Jan Rejsa

-Dr. Jan Rejsa (September 16, 1886 Prague - December 9, 1971 Prague) was a Czech poet, writer, editor and literary columnist.
+Jan Rejsa (16 September 1886 – 9 December 1971) was a Czech poet, writer, editor and literary columnist.

 Life

+Rejsa was born in Prague, Bohemia, Austria-Hungary on 16 September 1886.
 He was born into a police council family, which he believed was descended from a noble Lusatian family that later colonized Silesia.
-This ancestry led him to write under the pseudonyms Jan Rejsa Kolkovský and Jan Rejsa of Kolkovic, from a character presented to his ancestors by Rudolf II, Holy Roman Emperor in 1579.
+This ancestry led him to write under the pseudonyms Jan Rejsa Kolkovský and Jan Rejsa of Kolkovic, from a character presented to his ancestors by Emperor Rudolf II in 1579.

 He graduated from the Academic Gymnasium in Prague, where he taught history.
 After graduating in 1906 he worked as a clerk for various societies.
 From 1916 he studied at Charles University in Prague, reading Czech history, literature, art history, archeology and the culture of ancient France.
 He graduated in 1922, defending the work of early Christian paintings in the Roman catacombs.
 Also undertook a study tour to Germany, Austria and Italy.
 He was also interested in genealogy and heraldry.

-He is buried in Prague's Olšany Cemetery.
+Rejsa died in Prague on 9 December 1971, aged 85.
+He is buried at Olšany Cemetery in Prague.